-Food Services offers a wide variety of choices in our catering department including banquets, picnics, cookouts, birthday cakes, and party supplies.
-Call the catering assistant at (828) 262-8011, or (828) 262-6143 to place your order.
-Visit our website at www.foodservices.appstate.edu (click on "Catering") for a complete listing.
+Appalachian Food Services offers a wide range of catering services to meet the needs of students, faculty, staff and alumni.
+These services include coffee breaks, teas, receptions, picnics, formal dinners and more.
+Please contact the Catering Office by email or phone to place an order (cateringorders@appstate.edu / (828) 262-8011 or (828) 262-6143).
+Visit our website at www.foodservices. appstate.edu (click on "Catering & Special Events") for Catering Policies & Menus.

-APPCARD OFFICE
+THE APPCARD OFFICE & ACCOUNTS